what to pack for Tahiti

 What are Some Good Hikes?

 While Tahiti is most famous as a beach destination, the interior of the island has incredible hiking trails that lead to some lesser-known gems.
-Check out the Papeivi Valley to hike through the lush green jungle and to swim under remote waterfalls.
+Check out the Papaeivi Valley to hike through the lush green jungle and to swim under remote waterfalls.
 For the ultimate trek, consider hiking to the top of Mount Orohena, the highest point on the island.

 • 6.
 Should I Rent a Car?